plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - **(f) Triage Tensions:** To process each agenda item, the agenda item owner may make requests of the other participants.
 However, the agenda item owner may only make requests to serve a Rôle they were invited to represent in the meeting.
 Further, each participant only has duties that come from Rôles they were invited to represent in the meeting, or that exist regardless of the Rôles they fill.
 The Facilitator manages the time allowed for each agenda item to allow space for processing every item on the agenda.
 To that end, the Facilitator may cut off the processing of any item after its due share of the meeting time.
 - **(g) Closing Round:** Each participant in turn shares a closing reflection on the meeting.
 Responses are not allowed.

-A Policy of a Circle may specify an alternate process or amend this default process for Tactical Meetings called by any of the Circle's Rôles.
+A Politique of a Circle may specify an alternate process or amend this default process for Tactical Meetings called by any of the Circle's Rôles.

 #### 2.4.3 Surrogate for Absent Members